Skip to main content

 Warnings/Precautions

-A steroid “withdrawal syndrome”, seemingly unrelated to adrenocortical insufficiency, may also occur following abrupt discontinuance of corticosteroids.
-This syndrome includes symptoms such as anorexia, nausea, vomiting, lethargy, headache, fever, joint pain, desquamation, myalgia, and/or weight loss.
-These effects are thought to be due to the sudden change in corticosteroid concentration rather than too low corticosteroid levels.
+A steroid “withdrawal syndrome” seemingly unrelated to adrenocortical insufficiency may also occur following abrupt discontinuance of corticosteroids.
+Symptoms include anorexia, nausea, vomiting, lethargy, headache, fever, joint pain, desquamation, myalgia, and/or weight loss.

-Cushing's syndrome (hypercortisolism) occurs with prolonged exposure to exogenous corticosteroids, including vamorolone, and symptoms include hypertension, truncal obesity and thinning of the limbs, purple striae, facial rounding, facial plethora, muscle weakness, easy and frequent bruising with thin fragile skin, posterior neck fat deposition, osteopenia, acne, amenorrhea, hirsutism, and psychiatric abnormalities.
+Cushing's syndrome (hypercortisolism) may occur with prolonged use of corticosteroids; manifestations include hypertension, truncal obesity and thinning of the limbs, purple striae, facial rounding, facial plethora, muscle weakness, easy and frequent bruising with thin fragile skin, posterior neck fat deposition, osteopenia, acne, amenorrhea, hirsutism, and psychiatric abnormalities.

 Corticosteroids can increase blood glucose, worsen pre-existing diabetes, predispose those on long-term therapy to diabetes mellitus, and may reduce the effect of anti-diabetic drugs.
-Monitor blood glucose at regular intervals in patients treated with vamorolone.
-For patients with hyperglycemia, anti-diabetic treatment should be initiated or adjusted accordingly.
+Monitor blood glucose at regular intervals.
+For patients with hyperglycemia, initiate or adjust anti-diabetic treatment accordingly.

-There have been reports of pheochromocytoma crisis, which can be fatal, after administration of systemic corticosteroids.
-In patients with suspected or identified pheochromocytoma, consider the risk of pheochromocytoma crisis prior to administering corticosteroids.
+Pheochromocytoma crisis, which can be fatal, has occurred after administration of systemic corticosteroids.
+In patients with suspected or identified pheochromocytoma, consider risk of pheochromocytoma crisis prior to administering corticosteroids.

-Corticosteroids should be used with great care in patients with known or suspected Strongyloides (threadworm) infestation.
-In such patients, corticosteroid-induced immunosuppression may lead to Strongyloides hyperinfection and dissemination with widespread larval migration, often accompanied by severe enterocolitis and potentially fatal gram-negative septicemia.
-For patients on corticosteroids who develop known or suspected Strongyloides (threadworm) infestation, withdrawal of corticosteroids or reduction of the dose of corticosteroids is recommended.
+Use with great care in patients with known or suspected Strongyloides (threadworm) infection.
+Immunosuppression may lead to Strongyloides hyperinfection and dissemination with widespread larval migration, often accompanied by severe enterocolitis and potentially fatal gram-negative septicemia.

 Alterations in Cardiovascular/Renal Function